 - Even if you don’t want to roast the stems, pop them in the fridge to add to casseroles or salads another day.

 - To cut florets, lay the broccoli on its side.
 Find the top of the stem and make a clean chop across.
 Then work your way around the broccoli cutting the florets off as you go.
-If you end up with a piece with a stem longer than you’d like, go back and trim the stem to your liking.
+If you end up with a piece with a stem longer than you would like, go back and trim the stem to your liking.
 You can continue to divide the florets into as small of pieces as you like.

-- Preheat oven to 425 and spray a baking sheet with nonstick cooking spray.
-Set aside.

-- In a large bowl drizzle broccoli with olive oil.
+Preheat oven to 425 and spray a baking sheet with nonstick cooking spray.
+Set baking sheet aside.
+In a large bowl, drizzle fresh chopped raw broccoli with olive oil.

-Add garlic and mix well to evenly coat.
+Add minced garlic and mix well to evenly coat broccoli.
 Take your time with this, mixing well and making sure garlic and oil gets on broccoli pieces.

 Spread broccoli onto prepared baking sheet in a single layer.
 Season broccoli with salt and pepper.
 Bake for 10-12 minutes.
 Prior to serving and while still on baking sheet, sprinkle broccoli with shredded Parmesan cheese.
 Serve immediately while hot.

 Overall, I’m generally a veggie purist.
 A bit of oil, salt and I’m good to go for my broccoli side dishes.

 With a bit of experimentation, however, I’ve found that my kids are much more likely to eat a particular vegetable dish when I jazz up the flavorings a bit more than that.

 - Garlic and Parmesan, like featured here, go well with just about any main dish you want to pair it with, but the options don’t stop there.